ayaz-sadigli/firefly3-dev/README.md

  - For availability on N26.com domain Route53 service should be configured and domainname of our ALB/Global Accelerator should be added as a new alias record.

 ## Networking
+Because application will be hosted in single region multi AZ environment, certain network configurations shoud be met on VPC creation.

 ## Monitoring and logging